darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 The referee seems to agree with us that dipole modes are usually suppressed before quadrupole modes by the action of magnetic fields or rotation.
 Based on this they assert, having first rejected our identification of quadrupole modes, that the burden is on us to explain how p-modes would be observed with only their quadrupole and not dipole modes suppressed.

 However, they are in effect demanding that we defend a claim which we do not make, as this is the reverse of our line of reasoning.
 We argue instead that, since dipole modes are preferentially suppressed, a clear dipole-mode signal requires that we assign identifications as quadrupole modes to other peaks for consistency with the known properties of solar-like oscillations.
-The amount of suppression here is unclear, and in the absence of suppression, quadrupole modes are both less visible, and also have their power distributed across more multiplet components, and so individual peaks in such a rotating configuration will be of lower prominence.
+The amount of suppression here is unclear.
+In the absence of suppression, quadrupole modes are both less visible, and also have their power distributed across more multiplet components, and so individual peaks in such a rotating configuration will be of lower prominence.
 We have added this discussion to the text.

 > 4) Stellar inclination: because of the high noise level, the amplitudes of the l=1, m=0 components are largely unknown.
 This implies a large uncertainty on the inclination, which needs to be reflected in the analysis.